Memorial Grant Program for First Responders Frequently Asked Questions (FAQs)

 Will my personal information be protected?

-Requirements to comply with the Privacy Act and all handling of personal information will be part of the contract with the Third-Party Service Provider.
-Public Safety Canada and the Third-Party Service Provider will make all legally required arrangements to safeguard the personal information in its control by protecting it against such risks as unauthorized access, collection, use, disclosure or disposal.
+Public Safety Canada and OXARO will make all legally required arrangements to safeguard the personal information in its control by protecting it against such risks as unauthorized access, collection, use, disclosure or disposal.

-The information obtained from the Third Party Administrator will be kept, retained and disposed of in compliance with Treasury Board Policy on Government Security and in accordance with Library and Archives of Canada Act.
+The information you provide as part of the applications process will be retained and disposed of in compliance with the Treasury Board Policy on Government Security and in accordance with both the Privacy Act and the Library and Archives of Canada Act.

 - Date modified: